miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 that led to AlphaGo and AlphaFold.
 No, it was nameless individuals who will never see the actual rewards of the fruit of their labors.

+### The Unsung Heroes of AI

 The paper *Attention Is All You Need* was authored by a remarkable team:
 **Ashish Vaswani**, **Noam Shazeer**, **Niki Parmar**, **Jakob Uszkoreit**, **Llion Jones**, **Aidan N. Gomez**, **Łukasz Kaiser**, and **Illia Polosukhin**.
 These names deserve to be spoken as often as the technologies their work enabled.
-Their insights didn’t come from some magical acquisition or corporate behemoth but from the relentless curiosity and collaboration of individuals striving to solve a problem.
+Their insights didn't come from some magical acquisition or corporate behemoth but from the relentless curiosity and collaboration of individuals striving to solve a problem.
 They just happen to not be the Steve Jobs, Bill Gates and Sergey Brin/Larry Page's of the world.
 In fact, Sergey and